 Michelin X-Ice Snow

 For drivers who want a little more life out of their winter tires, consider the Michelin X-Ice Snow tire.
 The Michelin Man is a familiar character to many Canadians.
-Maybe that is why Canadians rate Michelin as producing the best winter tires in Canada.
+Maybe that is why Canadians rate Michelin as producing some of the best winter tires in Canada.

 The quality you get from this French manufacturer is outstanding, as evidenced by the X-Ice Snow winter tire that has lasted many customers a whole season longer than other winter tires.
 Michelin also offers a 64,000 km warranty for this tire model giving you peace of mind if you need a long-lasting winter tire.